sparkflows/sparkflows-docs/docs/tutorials/machine-learning/bike-rental-prediction.rst

 Bike Rental Prediction
 ======================

-This workflow reads in a dataset.it then Predicts the number of bikes to be rented in any given hour.
+This workflow reads in a dataset.It then Predicts the number of bikes to be rented in any given hour.

-Worklow
+Workflow
 -------

 Below is the workflow.
 It does the following:

 * Reads data from a sample dataset.
-* Extract hour from time using datatype timestamp.
+* Extracts hour from time using datatype timestamp.
-* Calculate Count to datatype double.
+* Calculates Count to datatype double.
-* Assemble features for modelling.
+* Assembles features for modelling.
-* Calculate vectorindexer.
+* Calculates vectorindexer.
-* Split it.
+* Splits it.
 * GBTRegression.
 * Prediction.
 * RegressionEvaluator.